openlegend/core-rules/core/SRD.md

 -   **Power Level 3** - Shapeshift into a creature between half and double the target's original size.
 Gain any non-flight movement modes of the new form.
 -   **Power Level 4** - Shapeshift into a creature between one quarter and quadruple the target's original size.
 -   **Power Level 5** - Gain the flying movement mode of the new form, if applicable.
--   **Power Level 6** - Gain the flying movement mode of the new form, if applicable.
--   **Power Level 7** - Shapeshift into a living creature that lacks a typical physiology, such as an elemental, ooze, or a plant.
+-   **Power Level 6** - Shapeshift into a living creature that lacks a typical physiology, such as an elemental, ooze, or a plant.
 -   **Power Level 8** - Shapeshift into a creature of any size.
 -   **Power Level 9** - Gain all extraordinary attributes possessed by the target.